JosephSilber/bouncer/readme.md

 The table structure in Bouncer 0.2 has changed significantly.
 To make the upgrade as easy as possible, Bouncer ships with an upgrade migration file which will migrate your schema *and your data* to the new structure.

-After updating to Bouncer 0.2 through composer, run the following command to create a new migration file:
+After updating to Bouncer 0.2 through composer, run the following command:

 ```
-php artisan make:migration upgrade_bouncer_to_02
+php artisan bouncer:upgrade
 ```

-This will create a new file under `database/migrations`.
-Delete everything in this newly created file, and copy the contents of the file located at `vendor/silber/bouncer/migrations/upgrade_to_bouncer_02.php` into this new migration file.
+This will create a new migration file under `database/migrations`, and will automatically call artisan's `migrate` command to migrate the database.
+Congratulations, you're done with your upgrade!

 If you have previously changed Bouncer's default table names, you will have to change them in this migration file.
-Otherwise just continue to the next step.

-Now that you have your new migration file all ready, simply migrate the database:
+To prevent the `bouncer:upgrade` command from calling `migrate`, call it with the `no-migrate` flag:

 ```
-php artisan migrate
+php artisan bouncer:upgrade --no-migrate
 ```

-You have now successfuly completed your upgrade!
+This will create the migration file, but will not actually migrate the database.
+You can now manually edit the migration file to make any changes you need.
+After you've made the necessary changes, remember to run the `migrate` command yourself.

 ## Usage